shirakaba/react-native-typescript-2d-game/README.md

 # Troubleshooting

+Before running `yarn run ios` again (possibly additionally with the `--reset-cache` flag; see below), do the following health check:

 * `sudo lsof -i :8081` and `kill -9 <relevant pid>`, as described before.

 * Delete the `ios/build` folder.